u-sahin/Starbucks-Project-Udacity/README.md

 ## Results <a name="results"></a>
 The main findings of the code and a detailed analysis can be found at the post available [here: medium.com](https://uemitsahin.medium.com/starbucks-capstone-project-f029d2b599f5).

+I think it is obvious that this project was very challenging, due to the structure of the data As shown in the ‘Detection’ in the post, the predictions were wrongly analyzed as ‘offer received’.
+This is due to the amount of occurences of the offer type.
+While majority classes were performing well, minority classes didn’t perform well, due to the imbalanced dataset.

 ## Licensing, Authors, Acknowledgements, etc. <a name="licensing"></a>
 Must give credit to Starbucks for the data.